 5. Vortex Crossfire II

 In this scope we have again a 3-9X40 that is within the basic standard of big rifle glass sights.
-The scope has capped turrets, ¼ MOA graduations, and a Dead Hold BDC reticle.
+The Vortex optics has capped turrets, ¼ MOA graduations, and a Dead Hold BDC reticle.
 With a long eye relief, the hunter can pull in a moving target with some element of speed.

 Built with aircraft grade aluminum, O ring sealed against the elements, this basic field scope is a value in terms of price per the amount of product the shooter is getting.
 Like all 3-9X40’s the scope is well balanced for use on rifles chambered in 308 Winchester.